oracle/ojdbc-extensions/ojdbc-provider-azure/README.md

 The Config Provider for Azure is a Centralized Config Provider that provides Oracle JDBC with connection properties from the App Configuration service and the Key Vault service.

-A new prefix of the JDBC URL `jdbc:oracle:thin:@config-azure:` is used by the Oracle DataSource to be able to identify that the configuration parameters should be loaded using Azure App Configuration.
+A new prefix of the JDBC URL `jdbc:oracle:thin:@config-azure://` is used by the Oracle DataSource to be able to identify that the configuration parameters should be loaded using Azure App Configuration.
 Users only need to indicate the App Config's name, a prefix for the key-names and a label (both optional) with the following syntax:

 <pre>
-jdbc:oracle:thin:@config-azure:{appconfig-name}[?key=prefix&label=value&option1=value1&option2=value2...]
+jdbc:oracle:thin:@config-azure://{appconfig-name}[?key=prefix&label=value&option1=value1&option2=value2...]
 </pre>

 If prefix and label are not informed, the provider will retrieve all the values that are not labeled or prefixed.